emdgroup-liquid/liquid/CONTRIBUTING.md

 This section guides you through submitting a feature request for Liquid, including completely new components, new features to existing components and minor improvements to existing functionality.
 Following these guidelines helps maintainers and the community understand your request :pencil: and find related requests :mag_right:.

 Before creating feature requests, please check [this list](#before-submitting-a-feature-request) as you might find out that you don't need to create one.
 When you are creating a feature request, please [include as many details as possible](#how-do-i-submit-a-good-feature-request).
-Fill in [the template](https://github.com/emdgroup-liquid/liquid/blob/main/.github/ISSUE_TEMPLATE/feature_request.md).
+Fill in [the template][feature request template].

 > **Note:** This repository is using __lodash style issue management for features__.
 This means:
 >
 > - Feature requests are closed issues with `feature` label and `needed: votes` label.
 > - Bugs are open issues tagged with the `bug` label.
 >
-> View the feature backlog [here](https://github.com/emdgroup-liquid/liquid/issues?q=sort%3Areactions-%2B1-desc+label%3Afeature+label%3A"needed%3A+votes").
+> View the [feature backlog].
 Upvote the top comment of an issue with 👍 if you want the feature to be prioritised higher.

 #### Before submitting a feature request

 * Most importantly, check if you're using **the latest version of Liquid**.
-* **Perform a search in the [feature backlog](https://github.com/emdgroup-liquid/liquid/issues?q=sort%3Areactions-%2B1-desc+label%3Afeature)** to see if a similar feature has already been requested.
+* **Perform a search in the [feature backlog]** to see if a similar feature has already been requested.
 If it has and the issue is still open or if it's closed and has the **needed: votes** label, upvote the requested feature or add a comment, if you think it contains relevant information that will help drive it forward, instead of opening a new one.
-If you prefer to discuss with others first, you can start a discussion on [GitHub discussions](https://github.com/emdgroup-liquid/liquid/discussions) or in our [Teams channel](https://teams.microsoft.com/l/channel/19%3ab5381a933c6c413ea0ae41c3b424acd8%40thread.skype/Liquid%2520Design%2520System?groupId=babb6c18-c13f-43ef-baf2-ce1617f228cd&tenantId=db76fb59-a377-4120-bc54-59dead7d39c9).
+If you prefer to discuss with others first, you can start a discussion on [GitHub discussions][discussions] or in our [Teams channel][teams].

 #### How do I vote on an existing feature request?